The Welsh Government was established by section 45 of the Government of Wales Act 2006 (GoWA 2006), which states:

 Welsh Ministers are not Ministers of the Crown (Ministers of the Crown are considered to be agents of the Crown, and this has implications for their powers).
 However, the Welsh Ministers carry out their functions 'on behalf' of the Crown (section 57(2) of GoWA 2006).
 This means that the Welsh Ministers do have Crown body status, and as a result would be able to rely upon certain advantages that accompany that status.

-The Counsel General is appointed by Her Majesty the Queen on the First Minister’s recommendation under section 49 of GoWA 2006.
+The Counsel General is appointed by His Majesty the King on the First Minister’s recommendation under section 49 of GoWA 2006.
 No recommendation for the appointment (or removal) of the Counsel General may be made by the First Minister without the agreement of Senedd Cymru.
 The Counsel General cannot be a Minister, but is a member of the Welsh Government, and may be (but does not have to be) a Member of the Senedd.

 The holder of this office is the legal advisor to the Welsh Government, and will liaise with the other Law Officers of the United Kingdom (such as the Attorney General).
 The Counsel General possesses some statutory functions, including the power to refer Senedd Cymru Bills to the Supreme Court, and can institute legal proceedings in the Counsel General’s name.